Eleanor Alice Burford: Literary influences

 Eleanor Hibbert grew up in London.
 She first discovered her fascination for the past when she visited Hampton Court in her teenage years.
 After her marriage, Hibbert achieved the financial independence she needed to realise her desire to write.
-London's historic monuments and royal personalities filled Hibbert's historical novels.
+London's monuments and royal personalities filled Hibbert's historical novels.
 She was also influenced by her regular visits to British historic homes and their architecture.

 During World War II, the Hibberts lived in Cornwall, whose pebble beaches, high cliffs and treacherous blue waters served as the setting for many of the Victoria Holt gothic novels.

 In later life, Hibbert took a world cruise every year.
 Her ship called in ports of countries like Turkey, Egypt, India, South Africa, Hong Kong, Ceylon and Australia.
 These exotic destinations serve as the backdrop in later Victoria Holt novels.
 In the late 1960s, Hibbert spent two months visiting the Australian goldfields 40 miles north of Melbourne, research for her 1971 Victoria Holt novel, The Shadow of the Lynx.
 In 1972, Hibbert travelled from Sydney to Melbourne via the Snowy Mountains and visited Hobart, Launceston, Geelong, Ballarat and Bendigo.

 Hibbert's Philippa Carr novels were based partly in Cornwall and partly in Australia.

 Hibbert was influenced in her writing by the Brontës (especially the novel Jane Eyre), George Eliot, Charles Dickens, Victor Hugo, and Leo Tolstoy.

 Early work

 During the 1930s, Hibbert wrote nine long novels (each about 150,000 words in length), all of them serious psychological studies of contemporary life.
-However, none of these were accepted for publication.
-At the same time, she wrote short stories for newspapers such as the Daily Mail and Evening News.
+However, none of these was accepted for publication.
+At the same time, she wrote short stories for newspapers including the Daily Mail and Evening News.
 Some also appeared in The Star, Woman's Realm and Ladies' Home Journal.
-The turning point came when fiction editor of the Daily Mail told her, "You're barking up the wrong tree: you must write something which is saleable, and the easiest way is to write romantic fiction."
+The turning point came when the fiction editor of the Daily Mail told her, "You're barking up the wrong tree: you must write something which is saleable, and the easiest way is to write romantic fiction."

 Hibbert read 50 romance novels as research and then published her first fiction book, Daughter of Anna, in 1941.
 It was a period novel set in Australia of the late 18th and 19th centuries.
 It was a moderate success and Hibbert received £30 as advance for it.
 The book was published under her maiden name, Eleanor Burford, which was also used for her contemporary novels.
 Following the success of the book, Hibbert was contracted by Herbert Jenkins publishers to write one book a year.
 By 1961 Hibbert had published 31 novels under this name, including ten romance novels for Mills & Boon.